 In addition to melody, of course, great and beautiful symphonies must display a mastery of structure and orchestration, a command of tone color and harmony, and an expertise in developing musical ideas.

-Joseph Haydn and Wolfgang Mozart were the greatest, earliest exponents of symphonic form.
+Joseph Haydn and Mozart were the greatest, earliest exponents of symphonic form.
 Their symphonies and orchestral works, however, were generally intended to entertain, to dazzle and not to plumb the depths of the soul.
 Haydn may never have aimed to create works with this end in mind, and for Mozart it was within the dramatic structure of opera that he would attempt such feats.
 These great composers therefore do not appear on this list, despite their seemingly inexhaustible ability to generate wonderful melodies.

-Symphonic works began to aim at expressing the deepest emotions during the so-called Romantic period, which developed in the early 1800s and ended in the early twentieth century.
+Symphonic works began to aim at expressing the deepest emotions during the so-called Romantic period, which developed in the early 1800s and ended in the mid-twentieth century.
 Beethoven helped birth the Romantic period, and the era saw its final great exponents in Sergei Rachmaninov and Gustav Mahler.
 The compositions on this list come from this period.

 9. Bedřich Smetana: Má Vlast

+I may be bending my self-imposed rules here, but I do not believe I am breaking them.
+Not technically a symphony, this is a series of symphonic poems.
 Smetana was a Romantic of the Nationalist variety, his works often employing traditional Czech tunes and painting musical portraits of his homeland.
 The epitome of Romantic Nationalism, and easily greatest of Smetana’s opus is Má Vlast (My Fatherland).
 The first movement is entitled “Vyšehrad” (“The High Castle”); its opening melody, introduced on harps immediately, magically conjures up visions of vanished, once-mighty Bohemian kingdoms.
 This feeling of nostalgia permeates too the second movement, the most famous of the piece’s seven, which describes the flowing of the Vltava River.
 Its central theme is also riven with nostalgia.
 Four of the succeeding movements depict specific Czech historical events and legends (the line between the line is often properly blurred), and one paints a vivid picture of “Bohemia’s Woods and Fields.”